Forgot password

 Deadlock seems to offer elements from the likes of Overwatch, Dota 2, and Team Fortress 2.
 Screenshot by Dot Esports

-Deadlock has been averaging over 20,000 players daily since Aug.
-13, hitting an all-time peak of 23,327 players on Aug.
-14. The recent boost to its numbers can be attributed to Valve allowing participating players to send invitations to their Steam friends to get into the playtest.
-Considering Valve is letting more players participate in the closed alpha, we can now expect Deadlock’s player count to increase in coming weeks.
+Deadlock has been averaging well over 100,000 players daily in September 2024, hitting an all-time peak of 171,490 players on Sept.
+2. The boost to its numbers can be attributed to Valve allowing participating players to send invitations to their Steam friends to get into the playtest and its official announcement.
+Considering Valve is letting more players participate in the closed alpha, we can expect Deadlock’s player count to increase in the coming weeks.

 Valve is yet to announce an open beta for Deadlock, so apart from having a friend invite you, there’s no way to access the game.
 The devs are slowly opening the floodgates to properly stress-test the game, so ensure you’re keeping an eye on your registered emails for the Steam invite.